Geko-X/MHW-Campaign-Expansion/README.md

 * And probably a few more things that I've forgotten

 This is an evolving homebrew expansion.
 Things will change :)
 Please note that I'm currently running a longish campaign using this expansion!
+So while it's not battle tested, it is getting there (and works quite well already).

 The [Player Handbook](player_handbook.md) contains everything that a player (and GM) will need to know.
 It covers the bulk of the changes.